Frequel/Cyber-Security-Unicamp-SEGC2020s2/PracticalExperiment/Experiment_03/README.md

-#Computer Security - Brute force
+# Computer Security EXP03  - Brute force
 Develop a program that does a bruteforce attack to find the password of a password protected ZIP file.

 Your program should expect 2 arguments, -l and -f. -l specifies the dictionary file and -f specifies the ZIP file.